triplebeta/azure-otel-automation/docs/Showcase.md

 The Tasks function also fail but has a retry feature, so if fails to switch the light on, it will try at most 2 more times.
 Those (1, 2 or 3) attempts are considered to be 1 batch.
 So if a batch succeeds, the light is on.
 In the telemetry you can see the iterations, which can serve as a leading indicator for problems.

-Here is a collection of samples you can run: [SampleScenarios.md](SampleScenarios.md).
+Here is [collection of sample scenarios](SampleScenarios.md) for you can run and explore.
+Each of them creates telemetry data that you can then explore in Log Analytics.